ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 # Project Hivesong

-Published Draft - Apr 2026
+Published Initial Draft - Apr 2026

 **A continuous sync pipeline that pumps tweets from Community Archive to Bluesky with structural fidelity.**